tweag/python-monorepo-example/README.md

 git lfs migrate import --no-rewrite -m "add to lfs" app/assets/img/team/someone.jpg
 ```

-## Building the website
+## Building and linting the website

-For convenience, a [shell.nix](./shell.nix) file is provided to
+For convenience, a [shell.nix](./shell.nix) file is provided to provision a
-provision a shell environment with Node.js installed, using
+shell environment with Node.js installed.
+To enter the shell, type `nix-shell`.

-`nix-shell`.
+All basic commands are accessible in the Makefile.
+To list the available
+commands, run `make`.

 To install and build the website (run from inside the `nix-shell` to
 ensure you have Node.js installed):

 ```
-$ npm install
+$ make install
 ```

 To start the website in development mode locally:

 ```
-$ npm run develop
+$ make develop
 ```

 The webserver's address will be shown in the commands' output.

+To auto-format files, run `make prettier`.
+This repository's CI runs a linter
+to check code formatting, so make sure to run `make lint` before committing to
+check that everything is correct.

 ## Submitting a change